Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Bob makes a sequence using the following rule: ‘double and subtract $3$’.
+<pre class='language-latex'><code class='language-latex'>Bob makes a sequence using the following rule: 'double and subtract $3$'.
 If the first number in his sequence is $5$, what will the fifth number in his sequence be?
 <emptyline>
 - $157$
 <emptyline>